Known IssuesThe following are known issues for the October 2021 release.

 7. There are some locations where data is missing for a month for one or more models.

 There are some time periods and locations where data is missing for a month for one or more models.
-This is usually due to the lack of high quality satellite observations due to snow cover or persistent cloud cover during the missing month.
+This is usually due to the lack of high quality satellite observations due to persistent cloud cover or snow cover during the missing month.
 Ongoing work by the OpenET team is focused on addressing these data gaps through data fusion techniques and increased use of data from Sentinel-2.
-The recent launch of Landsat 9 is also expected to reduce the number of data gaps moving forward.
+Moving forward, we plan to reduce these gaps by using more satellite observations.

 8. The OpenET Ensemble Value appears low for small agricultural regions in very arid environments